IRS Streamlined Procedure – What Exactly Does Non-Willful Mean?

-The IRS introduced a re-vamped Streamlined Procedure in 2014 to let the millions of Americans living abroad who weren’t currently up to date with their US tax filing catch up without facing fines.
+The IRS re-introduced the Streamlined Procedure amnesty program in 2014 to help the millions of Americans living abroad who weren’t currently up to date with their US tax filing catch up without facing penalties.

-All US expats are required to file a federal tax return each year declaring their worldwide income, regardless of where in the world they live, and some may have to pay some US tax on it.
+All US expats are required to file a federal tax return each year declaring their worldwide income, regardless of where in the world they live, and some may have to pay some US tax.

-Millions of American expats aren’t aware of their US filing obligations though, and so face being contacted by the IRS, who can access foreign bank and tax information, and being caught out unawares.
+Millions of American expats aren’t aware of their US filing obligations though, and so risk being contacted by the IRS, who can access foreign bank and tax information.

 The Streamlined Procedure however allows them to become compliant without facing any fines if they weren’t previously aware of their US filing obligations.

-To qualify for the Streamlined Procedure (full title the Streamlined Foreign Offshore Procedures), firstly you have to have been outside the US for 330 days in at least one of the last three tax years.
+To qualify for the Streamlined Procedure, firstly you have to have been outside the US for 330 days in at least one of the last three tax years.

-The second criteria is that you have to be currently non-compliant, having failed to file one or more tax returns that you should have (and/or failed to report eligible foreign assets or accounts).
+Secondly, you have to be currently non-compliant, meaning you have failed to file one or more tax returns that you should have (and/or failed to report eligible foreign assets or accounts).

 If you qualify, you simply have to file your last three years’ federal tax returns, along with your last six years’ FBARs, self-certify that your past failure to comply was non-willful, and pay any tax that may be due (which for many people is nil if you can claim one or more exemptions).